Data Processing Agreement (DPA) — AIOrouter

 Template Usage: Replace

 [Enterprise Customer Name]with the legal entity name of the Customer.
-Both parties must sign.
-Keep signed copies indocs/legal/dpa-signed/.
+Both parties must sign and retain executed copies in their records.